SenseTecnic/wotkit-docs/source/api_v1/api_authentication.rst

 Registered Applications and OAuth2
 ------------------------------------

-*Applications* can registered on the WoTKit UI (:wotkit:`apps`) and they provide an easy way to allow several clients access to a WoTKit user's data.
-An common scenario is when a developer creates an application that publishes data *on behalf* of other WoTKit users.
+*Applications* registered with the WoTKit UI (:wotkit:`apps`) provide an easy way to allow several clients access to a WoTKit's user data.
+A common scenario is when a developer creates an application that publishes data *on behalf* of other WoTKit users.

 For example, to grant a third-party client access to your sensors, you first register an *application*.
 The client can then be supplied the 'application client id' and auto-generated 'application secret'.
 These will act as credentials, allowing clients to access the WoTKit on your behalf, using OAuth2 authorization.
 You can always delete the application